President says discontent in Sao Tome army, plays down fears of uprising

 “We are currently experiencing so many difficulties and many people are not happy,” he said.

-Since holding its first multi-party elections in 1991, Sao Tome and Principe has avoided the political violence that has plagued neighbors on the Central African mainland.
+Since holding its first multi-party elections in 1991, Sao Tome and Principe has avoided the political violence that has plagued neighbours on the Central African mainland.

 In a letter to Prime Minister Gabriel Costa in December, soldiers demanded higher wages and better housing and health care.